 Concurrent with the rise of Tin Pan Alley in the 1890s, florists began to open shops on 28th Street, which became the core of New York City's Flower District.
 Florists were a presence on the block for decades after Tin Pan Alley's last sheet music publishers left the area in about 1910.
 The Flower District's lineage traces back to door-to-door pushcart flower salesmen of the mid-to-late 1800s, a significant percentage of whom were immigrants from Germany, Eastern Europe, and Greece.
-101 an upscale customer base in the Ladies' Mile Historic District, fine residences near Madison Square, and venues in the Tenderloin in the 1890s.
+99 Because their flowers often came from growers on Long Island, salesmen began to consolidate near the ferries on East 34th Street in the 1870s; like the entertainment district, these salesmen went closer to an upscale customer base in the Ladies' Mile Historic District, fine residences near Madison Square, and venues in the Tenderloin in the 1890s.
 In particular, wholesale florists made their stores between 26th and 29th streets close to Sixth Avenue.
-102
+100